ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-Remember vs. rememberSaveable in Jetpack Compose: Key Differences for State Preservation - <a href="https://medium.com/@ramadan123sayed/remember-vs-remembersaveable-in-jetpack-compose-key-differences-for-state-preservation-37fdac7a97ef" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Every Parameter in Column in Jetpack Compose - <a href="https://medium.com/kotlin-android-chronicle/understanding-every-parameter-in-column-in-jetpack-compose-b2b36d32e3e0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramadan Sayed`**
+✍️ **posted by `Kotlin Android Chronicle`**

-<blockquote>When building apps with Jetpack Compose, keeping track of your app’s state is important.
-Two tools help you do this: remember and…</blockquote>
+<blockquote>Jetpack Compose provides a Column composable that arranges its children vertically.
+It is a fundamental layout component in Compose, and…</blockquote>

 <h3>5.
 Making basicMarquee-Modifier More Accessible - <a href="https://medium.com/proandroiddev/making-basicmarquee-modifier-more-accessible-8b3737307dee" target="_blank" rel="noopener noreferrer">link</a></h3>